sammich/PegaStudioPro/README.md

 - **How will newer platform versions be supported?
 How long will it take to support a new version?**

+  Officially, the component may support the latest release as soon as GA day, as the validation process is fairly quick.
+However, based on past releases, you should not experience any issues running an older version for a newer platform.

   When a minor (8.x) or patch (8.x.y) Pega Platform is released, we:

-  1. Identify all the overriden rules in the component which have been updated in the Platform
+  1. Identify all the overriden rules in the component which have been updated in the latest release (via a report)
-  2. Manually identify the changes, and merge or rebuild the override as necessary
+  2. Manually examine each updated rule, merging changes or rebuilding as necessary
-  3. Perform a regression test over all the features
+  3. Perform a regression test

-  As Dev Studio undergoes very little change between releases, verifying support on a new version is a relatively quick process.
-It may even be released day and date of GA.

-  A number of major (8.8, 23, 24) and their minor releases have had supported added during the life of this component.
+  For more details, head over to the [wiki](https://github.com/sammich/PegaStudioPro/wiki/Development-guidelines).

 - **I don't like change X**